ramseydsilva/socketer/README.md

 listener stops listening if the event occurs in successive tests.

-## Requirements
+## Dependencies

-This library simulates the a client socket using socket.io-client package.
+This library simulates the client socket using [socket.io-client](https://github.com/LearnBoost/socket.io-client) package.
 Different versions of this package might differ in its implementation.
 During the time time of writing this lib, the versions I was using was:

 1. express: ~3.5.1